 My first response?
 “NO!!!”

 My next response?
-“No more of Mommy’s motivational tapes for you, young man!”
+“No more of Mommy’s motivational videos for you, young man!”

 But moments later, the humor and wisdom of my son got through to me, and I marveled at his ability to find laughter and delight in such an ordinary task.

 Children have little problem finding humor in day-to-day life.
-However, by the time you become an adult, to experience more humor in your daily life, often takes more purpose and intention.
+However, by the time you become an adult, experiencing more humor in your daily life often takes more purpose and intention.

 Today’s challenge: Become a student of humor.